Azure/fleet/docs/tutorials/JoinOnPremClustersToFleet.md

 test-cluster-2     True     3m7s    1            690m            3304712Ki
 ```

-The `JOINED` column will be `True` once both fleet networking member agent charts are installed on each on-prem cluster.
+The `JOINED` column will be `True` once both fleet networking member agent charts are installed on each on-prem cluster and the networking
+member agents are able to communicate with fleet hub cluster.
 The column can take upto a minute to populate.
-The `JOINED` column indicates that the agent have all joined once.
+The `JOINED` column indicates that all three fleet member agents have all joined once.
-The column is not meant for tracking each agent's health status.
+The column is not meant for tracking each member agent's health status.